-In the Lead-in Zone of the disk the auxiliary bytes shall be used as follows: Bit 24 to 31 from 256 consecutive ADIP words, shall form one ADIP Aux Frame with 256 bytes of information.
-The first byte of each ADIP Aux Frame shall be located in an ADIP word with a Physical Address that is a multiple of 256 (Physical Address = (xxxx00)).
+Bit 24 to 31 from 256 consecutive ADIP words, shall form one ADIP Aux Frame with 256 bytes of information.
+The first byte of each ADIP Aux Frame shall be located in an ADIP word with a Physical ADIP Address that is a multiple of 256 (Physical ADIP Address = (xxxx00)).

-The contents of the 256 bytes are defined in the table 3 and 14.4.2.
+In the Lead-in Zone of the disk the auxiliary bytes shall be used for storing Physical format information.
+The contents of the 256 bytes are defined in Table 3 and 14.4.2.